SA: +27 21 418 7258 | USA: +1 339 368 6116 | UK: +44 20 32394964 | AUS: +61 2 8007 4228

 The Bazaruto Archipelago consists of four main islands being, Bazaruto Island, Benguerra Island, Magaruque Island and Santa Carolina Island.

-Benguerro Lodge offers romance, privacy and luxury; ideal for honeymoon guests or guests looking for a peaceful hide-away.
-Indigo Bay Island offers a magnificent location of tranquil blues in a remote and protected bay.
+Benguerra Lodge offers romance, privacy and luxury; ideal for honeymoon guests or guests looking for a peaceful hide-away.
+Azura Benguerra offers a magnificent location of tranquil blues and a romatic beach holiday environment.

 Quirimbas Archipelago